nopnop2002/esp-idf-mirf/Multiple-Receive/README.md

 # Multiple Receive Example
 The nRF24L01 has 6 receive data pipes(PTX1-PTX6).
 In this library, the first datapipe(PTX1) is used for automatic ACK reception on transmission.
-The second(PTX2) to sixth(PTX6) data pipes are used for data reception.
+The second (PTX2) to sixth (PTX6) data pipes are used to transmit the payload.
 Therefore, it is possible to receive from up to 5 senders simultaneously.

 ![MultiCast](https://github.com/nopnop2002/esp-idf-mirf/assets/6020549/14ac392c-fc93-43d9-9575-39696bbab59e)